 DHT shortens the growth, or anagen phase of the hair cycle, from a usual duration of 3–6 years to just weeks or months.
 DHT causes the follicles to miniaturize (basically meaning shrink) and, eventually, stops new growth altogether.

 For a certain time, follicular miniaturization is a reversible process.
 This means that certain hair loss medications like Finasteride and Minoxidil and non-surgical, Hair Loss Prevention Treatments such as Growth Factor Therapy, Mesotherapy, Laser Therapy or a combination thereof can actually reverse hair loss, by increasing follicle size again and promoting the growth of more robust hairs, called terminal hairs.
 However, as more time goes on, changes continue to happen to the follicle, making the reversal of hair loss less likely and more advanced surgical techniques viz. hair transplant will be required to restore hair to your scalp.

 DHT is the primary hormone responsible for Male Pattern Baldness

-And, not to brag, but we think, we at Evolved Clinics are well placed to advise you with the most holistic advice of Hair Loss Prevention Treatments and Hair Transplant options for you.
+We at Evolved Clinics, are happy to advise you with the most holistic advice of Hair Loss Prevention Treatments and Hair Transplant options for you.
 Our DFI Technique is the most advanced FUE technique and follows evolutionary protocols and best practices from across the world.

-For consultation with our hair loss specialist, please contact us at 1300 023 699 or book your appointment directly using the below link.
+For consultation with our Trichologist or Hair Transplant Doctor, please contact us at 1300 023 699 or book your appointment directly using the below link.